 10 years earlier, from 1963-1967, American 'garage'/'proto punk' bands like The Sonics, The Iguanas, and MC5 were playing their own brand of rock’n’roll, essentially laying down the foundations for the emergence of what punk was about to become.
 And by the early to mid 1970's, acts such as New York Dolls, The Stooges, Ramones, Television, Patti Smith and Blondie were taking the raw energy of their 60's counterparts to the next level, and began producing the distinctive sound of what was to become the first wave of USA punk.

 In 1976 Punk magazine creators John Holmstrom and Legs McNeill were using the term "punk rock" on a regular basis, leading to its worldwide acceptance as the definition for the new bands that were producing this energetic sound.
-Meanwhile in London The Sex Pistols had already formed and thanks to their theatrical antics on Bill Grundy’s Today (December 1, 1976), and the subsequent attention they received from the British press, the term "Punk" was officially accepted as a major cultural phenomenon.
+Meanwhile in London The Sex Pistols had already formed and thanks to their theatrical antics on Bill Grundy’s Today (December 1, 1976), and the subsequent attention they received from the British press, the term "punk" was officially accepted as a major cultural phenomenon.

 A vibrant punk scene soon developed and, along with The Sex Pistols, UK bands like the The Clash, The Damned, The Adicts and The Buzzcocks were soon being recognised as the vanguard of a new musical movement.